 The fingers are cylindrical and lack webbing.
 The toes are extensively webbed.
 It also has a black horn-like 'shovel' on the foot.

+Size: Males 46-58 mm; Females 48-55 mm.
 Habitat: Mostly open grassland and woodland.

 Breeding: About 1000 yellow eggs are laid in a chain entwined with submerged vegetation.

 Mating call: A long, rapidly pulsed, musical trill.